 Local urban farmers have been growing produce on this land for many years, and selling at various farmers markets.
 But we envision their produce being sold to Terravessa residents and local small businesses in the neighborhood — to create an authentic “farm-to-table” experience.

 Although located in Fitchburg, Terravessa is in the highly-regarded Oregon School District.
-And even better, the Oregon District is building a “net-zero energy,” K-6 elementary school in the neighborhood.
-The District will break ground in April of 2019, opening for kids for the 2020 school year.
+And even better, the Oregon District has built a “net-zero energy,” K-6 elementary school in the neighborhood.
+The District broke ground in April of 2019 and it is now open to students.
 Walk your child to school … what a great neighborhood amenity!

 Affordability and diversity are two of the main objectives in creating Terravessa.
 With the Madison area housing demand pricing many first-time homebuyers out of the market, many Terravessa housing options will be available at very competitive prices.
 The bottom line is, we’re delivering more affordable options in a neighborhood with significant amenities.